 Krait was bought by a British sawmiller for the Borneo timber trade - and renamed Pedang (Sword).
 In the late 1950s two Australians recognised Krait whilst on a timber-related business trip.
 A public appeal followed and the Krait Trust Fund was formed to purchase the vessel and return it to Australia - which it did successfully in 1964.

 The vessel was operated by the Royal Volunteer Coastal Patrol for patrol, search and rescue, boating courses and school visits.
-It was transferred to the Australian War Memorial in 1985 and has been cared for by ANMM since 1987.
+It was transferred to the Australian War Memorial in 1985, but put in the care of the Sydney Maritime Museum ( Now Sydney heritage Fleet) to maintain and display until 1988, when It was loaned to the ANMM who have managed the display, maintenance and restoration of MV Krait since that time.

 In the news